Arc-consistency with linear programming reduced costs (applied to stable set in chordal graphs): Preliminaries on Arc-Consistency

-A \defined{support of minimal cost} is a support for $C$ such that its cost is no more than the cost of any other support for $C$.
-Such a support is also a support for $\underline{Z}$, a lower bound for $Z$ in $W\!C$.
+A \defined{support of minimal cost} is a support for $W\!C$ such that its cost is no more than the cost of any other support for $W\!C$.
+It is a support for $\underline{Z}$ and its cost is denoted $z^*$. \begin{example} \slshape\sffamily ~ \constraint{MinWAllDiff}$(X_1,\ldots, X_n, Z, c)$ is equivalent (has the same set of solutions) to the constraint network \citep{sellmann2002arc}:

-We consider here only constraint that have an ideal LP formulation \ie an LP formulation whose solutions are integer and so are the solutions of its linear relaxation.
-More precisely, the problem of identifying a support can be stated using such an ideal LP formulation.